kyma-project/website/content/blog-posts/2022-11-18-istio-xff-support/index.md

 Take a look at the [Kyma Istio CR reference documentation](https://kyma-project.io/docs/kyma/main/05-technical-reference/00-custom-resources/oper-01-istio/) for further details.

 ## Example
+Follow this example to learn how to forward an external client IP address to the destination workload using the newly introduced configuration support in Kyma Istio.
+To be able to replicate the steps, you need to have Kyma 2.10 installed.
+If you're reading the blog post before Kyma 2.10 is available, please come back after the release.
 1. Configure Kyma Istio with the newly introduced `numTrustedProxies` property in the CR.

 - To check if the Istio CR already exists, run: